-More than a year into the pandemic, many companies are well-versed in remote onboarding for new hires.
-While initially, teams expected to return to in-person training within a few months, the convenience and time-saving aspects of remote onboarding make it unlikely to fade away once the world returns to “normal.”
+We’re more than a year into the pandemic, and many companies by now are well-versed in remote onboarding new employees.
+Initially teams expected to return to in-office and in-person training within a few months, but the convenience and time-saving aspects of remote onboarding make it unlikely to fade away once the world returns to “normal.”

 What makes virtual onboarding so impactful?
 Asynchronous video.